sabinecelina/Reality_Capture/_posts/2024-12-19-easy-introduction-nerf.md

 date:   2024-12-19 21:21:21 +0530
 categories: ["general"]
 ---

+*"We live in a three dimensional world.
+Our perception and memories are of three dimensional beings.
+Yet there is no way to capture and revisit those moments like you are there.
+All we have to show for it are these 2D slices we call photos.
+It’s time for that to change" (Yu and Jain, 2023)."*

 I'd like to begin by introducing the idea of capturing reality in its three-dimensionality.​

 What if we could capture reality in all its breathtaking complexity?
 The interplay of light, material properties, depth information, intricacies of a three-dimensional (3D) scene that are often get lost in two-dimensional (2D) images.
 Now, imagine taking it a step further, not just capturing this scene in its three-dimensional glory, but also immersing ourselves in it through virtual reality.
 To step into that scene, to feel that we are truly a part of it.​